Magnificent Chora

 CHORA IS KARIYE MOSQUE

-Kariye Mosque became a museum in 1945.
-However, they re-converted the museum into a mosque in 2020.
-A simple internet search will show you that there are more than 3000 mosques in Istanbul.
-This information is proudly displayed and, perhaps, rightly so.
+Kariye Mosque became a museum in 1945, only to be reconverted into a mosque in 2020.
+A simple internet search shows that Istanbul has more than 3000 mosques, a fact often highlighted proudly and perhaps rightly so.

-My question is, was it really necessary for this former Byzantine church, with such magnificent frescoes and mosaics, to be a mosque again?
-Was the most recent conversion some sort of a political statement?
+My question is – was it truly necessary for this former Byzantine church, with such magnificent frescoes and mosaics, to become a mosque again?
+Was the latest conversion intended as a political statement?

-The main issue with this, which you can see in the photo below, is that you can no longer see mosaics in the naos.
-They are all covered, because it’s a mosque.
+The main issue, as you can see in the photo below, is that the mosaics in the naos are no longer visible.
+They are all covered, because the building is functioning as a mosque.
 What a pity.

 Kariye Mosque's mihrab and minbar